jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/download/downloadTheSignedData.rst

 1. Check that envelope completed
 2. Open envelope
-3. Click on respective "download" button in the header, to download the full envelope with all signed documents
+3. Click the respective "Download" button in the header, to download the full envelope with all signed documents

 .. image:: pic_download/downloadEnvelope.png
    :width: 600
    :align: center

-4. Or click on respective "download" button ahead document name to download particular document with all signatures
+4. Alternatively, click the respective "Download" button ahead document name to download particular document with all signatures

 .. image:: pic_download/downloadDocument.png
    :width: 600
    :align: center

-As soon as you click on the document download button, archive with the documents will be uploaded.
+As soon as you clicked the document download button, archive with the documents will be uploaded.
 You can also download all envelopes en masse:

 1. Press button "Mailbox" on the left sidebar
 2. Choose envelopes which you want to download.
 You can download only completed envelopes